CodeYourFuture/GitHomeworkFixErrors/homework.md

 What do you use "Commit Messages" for?

-To record what changes you made to the code and why
+To record what changes you made to the code and more importantly why.

 ## Question 18